molecula/documentation/_includes/cloud/cloud-user-deactivate-summary.md

-The account owner can deactivate any cloud user to prevent login or if the email address is incorrect.
+An Administrator can activate or deactivate any user as required.

+Deactivated users are unable to login to FeatureBase.